 Among those present at the grand opening were Heston Blumenthal; advisor to the exhibition, TV presenter, and author of 15 Million Degrees: A Journey to the Centre of the Sun, Professor Lucie Green of UCL; artist of Very Nice, Rafael Alonso; Professor Sanjoy Bhattacharya from the University of York; Deputy Director of Airbus Justin Bryne; Chairman of the V&A, Nicholas Coleridge; President of the Royal Astronomical Society, Michael Cruise; Roly Keating, Chief Executive of the British Library.

-Scala have also publish a new book, The Sun: One Thousand Years of Scientific Imagery, by Lead Curator Dr Harry Cliff and Curator of Art Collections Dr Katy Barrett to accompany the exhibition.
+To accompany the exhibition, Scala also published a new book, The Sun: One Thousand Years of Scientific Imagery, by Lead Curator Dr Harry Cliff and Curator of Art Collections Dr Katy Barrett.